 Stress, anxiety, and depression can cause feelings of hopelessness.
 When you feel hopeless, you may also feel helpless because you feel like you have no control.
-Although you cannot control all situations, you CAN control how we respond and move forward.
+Although you cannot control all situations, you CAN control how you respond and move forward.
 Stress, anxiety, and depression can cause feelings of hopelessness.
 When you feel hopeless, you may also feel helpless because you feel like you have no control.
-Although you cannot control all situations, you CAN control how we respond and move forward.

 Lean into gratitude.
 Take time to reflect before your day gets started or at the end of the day about at least one thing that makes you feel thankful.
 Then, during the day, as obstacles come your way or if you begin thinking about your problems, try to counter negative thoughts with a positive reflection of gratitude.